 In early 2020 I qualified with a distinction and set up my own coaching practice, Cotswold Coaching Clinic, helping other working mums to achieve their own success and lead fulfilling lives.
 Seeing others overcome their self-doubt and procrastination to avoid the pain of future regrets is humbling and inspiring.
 As an accredited coach and affiliate member of the Institute of Coaching at McLean Hospital, Harvard Medical School affiliate, I am proudly committed to the highest quality of professional coaching.

 My life finally feels authentic and balanced because I am at peace with myself personally and professionally.
 Knowing who you really are (not who you or society think you should be) and working towards your true potential is liberating and empowering.

 Having made a change and walked the talk I can help you to do the same.

-Contact me directly at firstname.lastname@example.org if you would like to discuss how I can provide bespoke coaching for your working mothers.
+Contact me directly at firstname.lastname@example.org if you would like to learn more about how I can help you create a culture of well-being in the workplace.

 I offer a choice of 3 packages for my 1:1 Revive and Thrive coaching programme: